(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 Conclusion

-In this we have highlighted for you regarding your use can fix the add-apt-repository command not found on Ubuntu and Debian.
+In this, we have highlighted that your use can fix the add-apt-repository command not found on Ubuntu and Debian.
 Follow the steps accurately to get the desired results.
-If you find this article to be helpful or have any queries or suggestions then feel free to leave your comments in the section below.
+If you find this article helpful or have any queries or suggestions, feel free to leave your comments in the section below.

 Leave A Reply